Bio

 Michael Schlander

-Professor of Health Economics at the University of Heidelberg / Germany, and Head of the Division of Health Economics at the German Cancer Research Center (DKFZ), Heidelberg / Germany (since January 2017)
+• Univ.-Prof. em. of Health Economics at the University of Heidelberg, granted leave of absence (from 01 January 2017 to 30 September 2025) to establish and lead the former Division of Health Economics at the German Cancer Research Center (DKFZ)

 Prof. Michael Schlander